 - Behaviours that worsen the anxiety: When individuals with anxiety have difficulty managing emotions and the physical symptoms of anxiety, these may result in behaviours that serve to worsen or continue the anxiety.

 The psychology behind anxiety and its symptoms can be complex, and it can be hard to notice and pay attention to.
-This is why the use of a skilled psychologist or psychiatrist may be helpful in understanding your own unique challenges with anxiety.
+This is why the use of a skilled healthcare professional may be helpful in understanding your own unique challenges with anxiety.

 This post was co-authored by Suzanne Black, MD, BSc and Stephanie Liu, MD, MSc, CCFP, BHSc.